 3.1 Now the serpent was more cunning than every animal of the field that God Jehovah had made.
 And it said to the woman, "Did God really say, 'You shall not eat from a certain tree of the garden'?"
 2 And the woman said to the serpent, "We may eat of the fruit of the trees of the garden; 3 but of the fruit of the tree that is in the middle of the garden, God said, 'You shall not eat of it, nor touch it, or you will die'".
-4 Then the serpent said to the woman, "It is not certain
+4 Then the serpent said to the woman, "It is not certain that you will die!
+5 It is because God knows that in the day you eat of it your eyes will be opened, come from robots - it has to be voluntary.

-&lt;sup>1 But why did God place this tree in the Garden, not to mention the Tree of Life?
-There had to be a test; John 4:23-4.
-The Father is "looking for" people who will worship Him in spirit and truth.
-Perhaps we have a window here into why God created a race like ours - people in His image with the ability to choose.
-God is "seeking" something, which means that He does not have it, at least not automatically, or in sufficient quantity.
-I understand that He wants to be appreciated for who He is, He wants to be reciprocated, but to have meaning, such appreciation cannot come from robots - it has to be voluntary.
 So He created a kind of being with that ability, but with that He had to run the risk that such beings would choose not to appreciate Him!
 Unfortunately, most human beings make the negative choice, and that negative choice carries with it all sorts of negative consequences.
 From Adam to now, human beings are born with an inclination to sin, so that choosing to appreciate God is not automatic, not in the slightest, nor is it easy.
 Hence, no one can accuse God of 'buying votes' - He seems to have done just the opposite.
 If a human being, against his natural inclination, chooses to appreciate God, then He receives what He is seeking.
 "In spirit and in truth" must mean that it cannot be faked or coerced.
 Please see Matthew 23:9-10 and 13.